espressif/esp-idf/docs/en/security/flash-encryption.rst

 Background
 ----------

-- The contents of the flash are encrypted using AES with a 256 bit key.
+- The contents of the flash are encrypted using AES-256.
 The flash encryption key is stored in efuse internal to the chip, and is (by default) protected from software access.

 - Flash access is transparent via the flash cache mapping feature of ESP32 - any flash regions which are mapped to the address space will be transparently decrypted when read.